geneichinose/capstone_project_24_1_report/README.md

    macro avg       0.86      0.97      0.90       576
 weighted avg       0.95      0.94      0.94       576
 </pre>
 <I>Table of scores and metrics for SVC classifier.
-SVC performed the best for the ex recall 0.97 with acceptable false alarms (precision 0.76). </I>
+SVC performed the best for the "ex" class recall score of 0.97 with acceptable false alarms (precision score is 0.76). </I>

 #### Confusion Matrix for SVC